steveworld/search/search-mr/README.md

 ## Getting Started

-The steps below assume you have already [built the software](../README.md).
+The steps below assume you have already [built the software](../README.md) as described in the parent maven module.
 In addition, below we assume a working MapReduce cluster, for example as installed by Cloudera Manager.

 ## MapReduceIndexerTool